Dallol (hydrothermal system): Absence of life

+In May 2019, a team reported for the first time evidence of life existing with the hot springs using a combination of morphological and molecular analyses.
+Ultra-small structures were shown to be entombed within mineral deposits, which were identified as members of the Order Nanohaloarchaea.

-In October 2019, a French-Spanish team of scientists published an article in Nature Ecology and Evolution that concludes that while the salt plains are teeming with halophilic microorganisms, there is no life in Dallol's multi-extreme ponds due to the combination of hyperacidic and hypersaline environments, and the abundance of magnesium (which catalyzes the denaturation of biomolecules).
-However, another team reported for the first time evidence of life existing with these hot springs using a combination of morphological and molecular analyses.
-Ultra-small structures are shown to be entombed within mineral deposits, which are identified as members of the Order Nanohaloarchaea.
+However, in October 2019, a French-Spanish team of scientists published an article in Nature Ecology & Evolution that concludes that while the salt plains are teeming with halophilic microorganisms, there is no life in Dallol's multi-extreme ponds due to the combination of hyperacidic and hypersaline environments, and the abundance of magnesium (which catalyzes the denaturation of biomolecules).
+In a follow-up paper published in Ecology and Evolution, one of the scientists noted that the rounded mineral nanoprecipitates they found could be confounded with microbial cells, if chemical mapping was not performed to reveal their silica-rich composition.

 History

 The Dallol area lies up to 120 m below sea level, and has been repeatedly flooded in the past when waters from the Red Sea have flowed into the depression.
 The last separation from the Red Sea was about 30,000 years ago.

 The discovery of the volcano was by an Italian Colony, and they stayed there to extract sulfur.
-It certainly dates from the first colonization and expeditions in the region, in the 17th or 18th century.
+It dates from the first colonization and expeditions in the region, in the 17th or 18th century.
 But the hostility of the depression, the unbearable heat which reigns there, and the dangers of the site (acid basins, toxic fumes), did not favour the exploration of the zones close to the crater.
 On the contrary, the Erta Ale was much more accessible, especially because the part of the rift where it is located (called the Erta Ale Range), is significantly higher.
 The last eruption of this phreato-magmatic volcano dates back to 2011.